wiltonlazary/lakeFS/docs/understand/sizing-guide.md

 ## Benchmarks

-All benchmarks below were measured using 2 x [c5ad.4xlarge](https://aws.amazon.com/ec2/instance-types/c5/){: target="_blank" } instances
-on [AWS us-east-1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+All benchmarks below were measured using 2 x [c5ad.4xlarge](https://aws.amazon.com/ec2/instance-types/c5/) instances on [AWS us-east-1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 Similar results can be achieved on Google Cloud using a `c2-standard-16` machine type, with an attached [local SSD](https://cloud.google.com/compute/docs/disks/local-ssd).
 On Azure, a `Standard_F16s_v2` virtual machine can be used.

-The PostgreSQL instance that was used is a [db.m6g.2xlarge](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html){: target="_blank" }
+The PostgreSQL instance that was used is a [db.m6g.2xlarge](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)
 (8 vCPUs, 32 GB RAM).
 Equivalent machines on Google Cloud or Azure should yield similar results.

 The example repository we tested against contains the metadata of a large lakeFS installation,